Skip to main content

 García Martínez et al. (2022) shows the potential of producing synthetic fat from paraffin wax to fulfill global fat dietary requirements in the event of a catastrophe such as nuclear winter.
 The analysis shows this requirement could be met within 1-2 years if a scaleup program of 24/7 construction of synthetic fat production facilities was implemented.

-Global Catastrophic Infrastructure Loss (GCIL), High-altitude electromagnetic pulse (HEMP), Energy infrastructure, Cyber-attack, Economic analysis, Cost-effectiveness
+Global Catastrophic Infrastructure Loss (GCIL), High-altitude electromagnetic pulse (HEMP), Energy infrastructure, Cyber-attack, Cost-effectiveness

 Abstract